Peter Reid: Plymouth Argyle

 On 24 June 2010, Plymouth Argyle confirmed the appointment of Reid as manager.
 Reid endured an unexpectedly turbulent time with the Pilgrims who had just been relegated from the Football League Championship.
 The club was hit with two winding-up petitions from HMRC in November, and was forced to sell star players Bradley Wright-Phillips and Craig Noone in the January transfer window.
 Reid himself even auctioned off his FA Cup runners up medal and paid the club's heating bill at one point.
 Despite these efforts the club was docked 10 points for intention to enter administration in February 2011 and left Argyle bottom of League 1 with relegation seeming inevitable.
 The club's relegation to League 2 was confirmed on 2 May 2011 following a 3–1 defeat to Southampton, with the club finishing 23rd in League One.

 Reid was forced to sign an almost entirely new team over the summer of 2011, with 10 players making their debut on the opening day in a 1–1 draw with Shrewsbury Town.
 However the club were unable to build on the Shrewsbury result and lost their following 8 league games, all whilst the club was still stuck in financial turmoil.
 On 18 September, Peter Reid was sacked by acting chairman Peter Ridsdale with the club bottom of the Football League with just one point.
 Despite having a win rate of just 26% during his time at the club, Reid remains popular amongst Plymouth Argyle supporters because of his generosity and commitment during troubled times.

 Mumbai City FC

 On 4 September 2014, Reid was appointed manager of Mumbai City FC ahead of the inaugural Indian Super League season.

 Return to Bolton

 On 18 March 2016, it was announced that Reid had returned to his first club Bolton Wanderers in a coaching capacity to assist interim manager Jimmy Phillips.
 He left at the end of the season.

+Politics

+Reid is a supporter of the Labour Party, and a close friend of party leader and Prime Minister Andy Burnham, who is an Everton supporter.
+Reid attended Burnham's inaugural speech as Prime Minister.